smAI42/smAI42.github.io/_pages/about.md

   - /about.html
 ---

-My name is Sheng Mai (麦晟), I just finished my Msc Cognitive Neuroscience at University College London and supervised by Prof [Sarah Garfinkel](https://www.ucl.ac.uk/icn/sarah-garfinkel)
+My name is Sheng Mai (麦晟), I just finished my Msc Cognitive Neuroscience at University College London and supervised by Prof [Sarah Garfinkel](https://www.ucl.ac.uk/icn/sarah-garfinkel).
+I am looking for A Phd position in Neuroscience at UK or USA.

 ## Education